FaridaAyman/3D-Kart-Racing-Game/README.md

 ## ✨ Features
 - 🕹 *Fully 3D racing gameplay* using the Unity engine
 - 👥 *Multiple playable characters and karts*
-- 🛣 *Interactive race tracks* with obstacles, coins, and shortcuts
+- 🛣 *Interactive race tracks* with obstacles, coins, and shortcuts.
 - ⚙ *Physics-based controls and collisions*
 - 💥 *Power-ups, pickups, and item mechanics*
 - 🧭 *Lap and position tracking* for competitive play